Alvinhidayatullah/Laravel-.env-Scanner/README.md

 Output
 Each line in the output file contains a full URL where a .env file was found and accessible (HTTP 200).

-Disclaimer
+Disclaimer !!!
+{ WARNING: FOR LEGAL AND ETHICAL USE ONLY }

-This tool is intended for authorized security testing only.
-Do not use it on systems you do not own or have explicit permission to test.
-The author is not responsible for misuse.
+This tool is exclusively intended for authorized security testing on systems you own or have explicit written permission to test (e.g., bug bounty programs, penetration testing contracts, internal red teaming).
-License
-MIT License
-text

 ````